Viewing and examining log files

-The Apache webserver stores its logs in the /logs folder which you can find in the root of your site when you log in with SFTP or SSH.
+The Apache webserver stores its logs in the ~/logs folder which you can find in the root of your site when you log in with SFTP or SSH.
 For commands used in this article, SSH is the recommended choice.
 The AccessLog contains all requests that are passed back from the front-end webserver (nginx), typically the traffic of your site.
-The ErrorLog by default will contain the PHP errors your site produce, but also more general errors caused by your application.

 CLI commands used to view and examine log files

-Down below you can find some examples on how you can view and examine the AccessLog and ErrorLog.
+Below you can find some examples of how you can view and examine the AccessLog and ErrorLog.

 cat